Mid-Term Subscription Change Scenarios in Usage Based Billing

 - Billed at the end of the billing term.

-- Calculated only for usage exceeding the updated entitlement for the full term.
+- Calculated only for usage exceeding the updated entitlement for the full term (since the new entitlement quota applies from term start).

 Example: Quantity upgrade for a plan